NALUG/northernbricks.ca/schedule.md

 background: '/assets/minifigs.png'
 ---

-The schedule of events for the public can go here.
+The schedule of public events will be posted soon.